mmichlin66/mimbl/README.md

 # Mimbl - Component Authoring Library
 Mimbl is a TypeScript/JavaScript UI authoring library that combines declarative and imperative programming in one package.
-Mimbl is proposed as an alternative to React.
-The accompanying document [React Discussion](http://mmichlin66.github.io/2019/08/10/React-Discussion.html) provides more information about aspects of React that this library strives to improve upon.
+Mimbl is React-like library, which leverages Virtual DOM and employs constructs very similar to those of React.
+Mimbl also provides some unique features allowing more flexibility for developers.

+## Features
+Mimbl provides all the standard functionality that developers expect from component authoring libraries: declarative laying out of HTML structure, function- and class-based components, references, error boundaries, lazy-loading, etc. In addition to this functionality Mimbl provides the following unique features:

+- Functional and class–based components as well as custom Web elements.
+- Built-in trigger-watcher mechanism that re-renders components upon changes in the observable properties.
+- Partitioned components that allow independent re-rendering of portions of a component.
+- Component events - just like HTML element events.
+- Custom HTML and SVG attributes defined by developers and supported via handler objects.
+- Service publish/subscribe mechanism.
+- Defining styles using [Mimcss](https://www.mimcss.com/guide/introduction.html) CSS-in-JS library.

-## Installation
+## Installation and Usage
+Mimbl is provided as an NPM package.
+Install it with the following command:

 ```
 npm install mimbl
 ```

-## Features
-Mimbl provides all the standard React-style functionality that developers expect from component authoring libraries: declarative laying out of HTML structure, function- and class-based components, references, error boundaries, lazy-loading, etc. In addition to this functionality Mimbl provides the following unique features:

-- Components whose lifecycle is controlled by developers and which can be accessed via standard property and method invocation.
-- Built-in mechanism for initiating component updates by triggering state changes.
-- Partitioning components into multiple independently updatable areas just by using rendering methods.
-- Custom HTML and SVG attributes defined by developers and supported via handler objects.
-- Service publish/subscribe mechanism.
-- [Mimcss](https://mmichlin66.github.io/mimcss/guide/introduction.html) library for style definitions.

-## Usage
 The Mimbl library provides a custom JSX factory function called `jsx`.
 In order for this function to be invoked by the TypeScript compiler, the tsconfig.json file must have the following option:

 ```json